vfdev-5/minimal-mistakes/_posts/2017-08-02-Work-with-remote-machine.md

   - Jupyter Notebook
 ---

-This post gathers my notes on how to simplify developement work on remote machine.
+This post gathers my notes on how to simplify development work on a remote machine.
-There is a bunch of various methods on this, I choose one the simpliest for me: `sshfs`.
+There is a bunch of various methods on this, I choose one, the simpliest for me: `sshfs`.

 My context is the following:
 ```